 You can usually take a one-off lump sum of tax-free cash (normally up to 25% of the fund) with the remainder moving into flexi-access drawdown.
 However, there's a limit to the amount that can be taken tax-free.
-Tax-free lump sum payments are tested against two allowances - once either of the allowances is used up, all payments from your pension will be fully taxed as income.
+Tax-free lump sum payments are tested against two allowances - using up these allowances may result in your pension being fully taxed as income.
 For more information on this please visit MoneyHelper